 The General Medical Council (GMC) can issue Warnings to doctors who are considered by the GMC’s Case Examiners to have acted in a manner inconsistent with Good Medical Practice – the code of conduct for doctors – where a referral to a fitness to practise hearing would be disproportionate or inappropriate because the doctor’s conduct falls just below their fitness to practise being impaired.
-[A fitness to practise tribunal can also impose a warning, and that is discussed on other pages: GMC/MPTS Fitness to Practise Process Explained]
+[A fitness to practise tribunal can also impose a warning, and that stage of proceedings is discussed on other DDS pages: GMC/MPTS Fitness to Practise Process Explained]

-A number of doctors are of the opinion that a warning can have a disproportionate impact on their career and reputation, because the warning will sit on a doctor’s registration for a whole five years.
+A number of doctors are of the opinion that a warning can have a disproportionate impact on their career and reputation, because the warning will sit on a doctor’s registration for a whole two years (previously five years).
 It might affect progression through the ranks of a profession, or lead to another applicant being given a highly sought after job, because they do not have a Warning on their registration.
 For those reasons, a number of doctors each year approach Doctors Defence Service to obtain advice and legal assistance when responding to the GMC.
 In essence, doctors must seek to persuade the Case Examiners that a warning is not necessary in the particular circumstances of their case.

 Examples of when a GMC Warning might be imposed include: a doctor who caused a road-traffic accident because of driving without due care; a doctor who on one occasion turned to illicit drugs during a period of ill-health; a doctor who had been bereaved who spoke rudely and crassly on a number of occasions to patients; a doctor who had made a single dishonest claim in their CV; a doctor who had stolen something of small value during the menopause; a doctor who caused accidental injury to a patient because they were not up to date in a particular technique – which has since been remedied.